InfamousEli02/ElijahR-Portfolio/README.md

 To run this project locally, follow these steps:

 1.  **Clone the repository:**
-    Within your terminal, navigate to the directory where you store projects, and replace"" with the actual URL of the Git repository: git clone <repository-url>
+    Within your terminal, navigate to the directory where you store projects, and replace "repository-url" with the actual URL of the Git repository: `git clone <repository-url>`

 2.  **Navigate to the project directory:**
     `cd your-repository-name`